 [†] Stock Item - May be secured through the hardware departments of many retail stores • Any attempt to repair this motor may create a HAZARD unless repair is done by a qualified service technician.
+Contact your nearest Service Center.

 Always order by Part Number - Not by Key Number Figure 3 - Base Assembly